EconovoOdoo/modulos-econovo/econovo_currency_rate_custom_providers/README.md

 1. Copy the module to your Odoo addons folder
 2. Update the apps list
-3. Install "Currency Rate Live Update"
+3. Install "Custom Rate Providers Update"

 ### Optional Dependencies